 December 2008, Asia-Pacific Scholars ECR Workshops.
 Grant from Australian Reserach Council for travel to Melbourne University.

 December 2008, Overseas Research Scholarship.
-Grant from Adelaide Grant Centre for travel to mainland China and Hong Kong.
+Grant from Adelaide Graduate Centre for travel to mainland China and Hong Kong.

 August 2008, Dragon 100 Outstanding Young Chinese Leaders.
 Award and Grant from Hong Kong Dragon Foundation.

 July 2006, Travelling Masterclass with Professor Toby Miller.
 Grant from Australian Research Council for travel to Murdoch University.

 Semester 1 Professional Practice (Advanced level) Semester 2 Media Policy Media Law (Advanced level)

 Higher Degree Research Supervision on Social Media & Political Implications, Foucauldian Governmentality, Cyber-nationalism Studies, Cross-cultural Communication.

 Ying's research interests include the Internet development in China and its political implications; Cyber-nationalism; Social media and public relations; China's perception of Western media bias; Cross-cultural communication.